 For people who drink heavily, ulcers or hemorrhoids (due to dehydration and constipation) aren’t uncommon.
 And they may cause dangerous internal bleeding.
 Ulcers can be fatal if not diagnosed and treated early.

 People who consume too much alcohol may also be at risk for cancer.
 People who drink frequently are more likely to develop cancer in the mouth, throat, esophagus, colon, or liver.
-People who regularly drink and use tobacco together have an even greater cancer risk.
+People who regularly drink and use tobacco together have an cancer risk.